parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 ```

 If the code seems lengthy, consider [jupyter-pip](https://github.com/jdfreder/jupyter-pip) which wraps some of the techniques above (and others) in a nice, reusable package.
 No matter which approach you choose, a user can open a Python notebook, run `pip install` against the root of your extension project, and wind up with all of your extension components put in their proper place.
 But not all is roses: Building packages for PyPI, supporting `pip uninstall`, and running the install outside of an active Jupyter Notebook context all require extra work.

+<a name="changelog"></a>
+## Changelog

+* 2015-11-04
+    * Updated paths and packages to match what now exists in the stable 4.x line of Jupyter Notebook releases
+    * Linked to official Jupyter Notebook doc about extending the notebook
+    * Removed caveats about 4.0 pre-release and 3.2.x backports